distributed-text-services/specifications/Collection-Endpoint.md

 Item properties :

 - `title` is a single string.
-Additional descriptions may be placed in `dts:dublincore` using `dct:title`, e.g. for internationalization.
+Additional descriptions may be placed in `dts:dublincore` using `dc:title`, e.g. for internationalization.
 - `@id` is the identifier of the object (TODO: add language recommending the use of URIs for ids)
 - `@type` is either `Collection` or `Resource`
 - `totalItems` is the number of children contained by the object